scarolan/azure-terraform-vault-workshop/docs/terraform/slides-tf.md

 ]

 ???
-**"Why specifcially should you use Terraform on Azure?
+**Why specifcially should you use Terraform on Azure?
 The first reason is that Terraform supports your hybrid or multi-cloud strategy.
 If you need to build some infrastructure on-prem, and some in Azure, Terraform is a natural fit.
-Your technical staff only has to learn a single language to be able to provision in either environment."**
+Your technical staff only has to learn a single language to be able to provision in either environment.**

 ---
 Name: Why-Terraform-on-Azure